RabbitMQ Installation

 Setup RabbitMQ CNAME Record:

-Add a host record to your DNS server to ensure rabbitmq instance can be accessible by atria:
+Add a host record to your DNS server to ensure RabbitMQ instance can be accessible by atria:

-CNAME | Target server | Notes |
+CNAME | Target server |

-AtriaMessaging | This indicates to the server name where you have installed your Rabbitmq instance (Provisioning Server) | Where RabbitMQ server will be installed. |
+AtriaMessaging | This indicates to the server name where you have installed your RabbitMQ instance (Provisioning Server) |

 Ensure Network Connectivity for RabbitMQ